Challenge Yourself Here

 No matter the undergraduate degree path you choose, your first two years are based on our interdisciplinary foundation.

 You'll be immersed in world issues while acquiring the key knowledge and skills essential for today's careers.
-Working in teams, you'll design sustainable solutions for local challenges while learning transferrable skills, such as leadership, communication, critical thinking and collaboration.
+Working in teams, you'll design sustainable solutions for local challenges while learning transferable skills, such as leadership, communication, critical thinking and collaboration.

 After successfully completing two years of foundational challenge-based learning on campus, you’ll progress directly into the 3rd year of your chosen program.
 These may be delivered on campus, online, or a blended combination in 3rd and 4th year, with the following applied and professional programs available to complete your undergraduate degree: